-Name Description Industrial Security Port The port of the Industrial Security server.
-Industrial Security Key The key used to link this instance of Tenable Nessus Network Monitor to a Industrial Security account.
-Polling Frequency The frequency, in seconds, with which Tenable Nessus Network Monitor updates its status with Industrial Security and asks for a list of jobs.
-Tenable Nessus Network Monitor Name The unique name used to identify this instance of Tenable Nessus Network Monitor on Industrial Security.
+Name Description Industrial Security Key The key used to link this instance of Tenable Network Monitor to a Industrial Security account.
+Polling Frequency The frequency, in seconds, with which Tenable Network Monitor updates its status with Industrial Security and asks for a list of jobs.
+Tenable Network Monitor The unique name used to identify this instance of Tenable Network Monitor on Industrial Security.